 HIGHLIGHTS OF THE HAWAI‘I TOUR

 This beautiful island is dominated by the towering presence of Haleakalā, the enormous shield volcano that occupies about 75% of the island.
 Rising 10,023 feet (3,056 meters) above sea level, Haleakalā (“House of the Sun”) offers breathtaking views from its summit.
-But few realize that this mountain is also home to an amazing assortment of professional observatories, including the Daniel K. Inouye Solar Telescope — the world’s largest telescope dedicated to solar studies.
+But few realize that this mountain is also home to an amazing assortment of professional observatories, including the U.S. Air Force’s 3.6-m AEOS telescope (seen below, which the tour is scheduled to visit) and the Daniel K. Inouye Solar Telescope — the world’s largest telescope dedicated to solar studies.
 While on Maui, we’ll do some stargazing on the slopes of Haleakalā with local amateur astronomers and watch for the green flash while relaxing at our seaside hotel.

 The largest town on the Big Island is the gateway to Hawai‘i Volcanoes National Park, an otherworldly place where ground still heaves with subterranean activity and occasionally gushes forth with eruptive fury.
 To the north of Hilo is beautiful ‘Akaka Falls, which cascades over a verdant precipice and tumbles 442 feet to the ground below.
 Several professional observatories are headquartered in Hilo, and at ʻImiloa Astronomy Center we’ll enjoy both a private planetarium show and a presentation about the interplay of Hawaiian culture and astronomical discovery.